Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Absorb* (Major action Attack), x1 damage, Elemental, melee.
 On first success, the target is rooted.
 On a third success, target is grappled and this Attack's damage becomes x2
 *Splash* (Major action Attack), x1 damage, Elemental, short.
 *Thorns* (Passive), anyone who attacks a Slime in melee range takes 4 Elemental damage.

+## Swarms
+This class of adversary represents a large group of small creatures.
+These could be spiders, locusts, bats, piranhas, nanomachine particles, or similar clusters of tiny creatures.
+This base type can be expanded with abilities and properties to more accurately represent what they are; spiders might have venomous attacks, bats should be able to fly, nanomachines might self-repair, and so on.
+One common element to all swarms is that they are resistant to single target Attacks and Spells, but are particularly susceptible to area effects.

+#### Minor Swarm
+Strength -2
+Finesse 4
+Toughness 4
+Mind -2
+Soul -2
+Heart 0
+HP Max: 30
+MP Max: -
+Physical Attack: 2
+Mental Attack: -
+Physical Defense: 12
+Mental Defense: 8

+*Dispersed Damage* (Passive), any damaging Attacks or Spells that do not target entire Squares have their Multipliers reduced by 1.
+If this would reduce the Multiplier to 0, the Attack or Spell deals half damage.
+Attacks or Spells that target entire Squares have their multipliers increased by 1 instead.
+*Wavering* (Passive), at half HP (15) the Swarm begins Wavering, decreasing the effectiveness of its attacks.
+*Swarm Stings* (Passive), any foes in the same Square as this Swarm takes 5 damage per round.
+If the Swarm is Wavering, deal 2 damage per round instead.
+*Active Sting* (Major action Attack), x1 damage, melee.
+If the Swarm is Wavering, its Physical Attack decreases to 0.

 ## Snipers
 Archers, rifle-wielders, markspeople, assassins who rely on distance and steady aim.
 Their general tactic is going to be to find a safe place where they're away from the fighting or in an otherwise difficult to reach perch, and take their time aiming and firing consistent shots.